amagioss/slv/docs/WORKFLOWS.md

 **Creating user environment for the current user**
  - User invokes SLV to register current dev machine as a user environment by providing information about the current user
  - SLV generates a new environment key pair
- - Stores the environment secret key in the OS credential store (such as keychain)
+ - SLV encrypts the secret key using the user provided password and stores it locally
- - Serialises the environment metadata (along with the public key) as Serialised Environment Definition string and returns to the user
+ - Serialises the environment metadata (along with the public key) as Environment Definition string and returns to the user
  - User shares the serialised environment definition string with the admin and requests to add it to the remote profile

-**Creating/Initializing a Project**
- - User invokes SLV to initialize a specific directory as a project directory
- - SLV creates a .slv directory in the specified directory, thereby marking it as a SLV project

 **Creating a Vault**
  - User invokes SLV to create a vault by specifying environments to share it with along with the name of the vault (if it is project bound) or path to the vault file.
  - SLV gets the specified environment public keys and root public key from profile
  - SLV generates a new vault key pair and encrypts the vault private key with the specified environment public keys and root public key
- - SLV then creates a vault file with extension `<vault_name>.vault.slv` and writes the vault public key and the vault private key wrappings.
+ - SLV then creates a vault file with extension `<vault_name>.slv.yaml` and writes the vault public key and the vault private key wrappings.

 **Adding Secrets to Vault**
  - User invokes SLV to add a secret (as key:value) to the vault.
 (Need to specify vault name or vault file path)
- - SLV reads the vault public key from the vault file `<vault_name>.vault.slv`
+ - SLV reads the vault public key from the vault file `<vault_name>.slv.yaml`
  - SLV encrypts the value of the secret using the vault public key and writes the encrypted secret (key:encrypted(value)) to the same vault file

 **Sharing an existing Vault with another environment**